-Figure 2.
-This map of south-central North Dakota shows the formations that would be exposed if all the glacial drift was removed.
-Successively younger sedimentary rocks occur from southeast to northwest; the Pierre Formation shale is the oldest and the Tongue River Formation sandstone is the youngest.
+Figure 2, Bedrock geologic map of south-central North Dakota.
+This map of south-central North Dakota shows the formations that would be exposed if all the glacial deposits were removed.
+Successively younger sedimentary rocks occur from southeast to northwest; the Pierre Formation shale is the oldest and the Bullion Creek Formation sandstone is the youngest.